graasp/graasp/README.md

 # PostgreSQL connection string
 # If you are using dev-containers, this value is overwritten in docker-compose.yml
 PG_CONNECTION_URI=postgresql://<user>:<password>@localhost:5432/<dbname>
+# If you want to add read replicas to your DB cluster, provide their connection URIs here separated by commas
+PG_READ_REPLICA_CONNECTION_URIS=

 # Slonik database logging (uncomment both)
 # DATABASE_LOGS=true